francescapunzetti/hyperbolic_patch/README.md

     angle = float(number) #insert 0 if you don't want rotation

-After this is necessary to set the dimensions of the grid of the image and consequently the number of patches for which perform the hyperbolic compression.
+After this, it is necessary to set the dimensions of the grid of the image and consequently the number of patches for which perform the hyperbolic compression.

     hyberbolic_patches(image, step, width, height)

 In order to obtain best results, the values of `step`, `width` and `height` should be the same; in this way you can avoid the oversampling (patches overlap) and the undersampling (you lose some pixels between a patch and the next one).

-Then it's necessary to add borders to the obtained images in order to center the "zoomed" part of the image, where we have the focus; this would be very helpfull when using these images as input for neural nets.
+Then it's necessary to add borders to the obtained images in order to center the "zoomed" part of the image, where we have the focus; this would be very helpfull when using these images as input for any neural network.

 That's done using the function `centering()`.
-In this function the default value of the step is 128, so if it's different in the function `hyperbolic_patches()`, it's necessary also to change for that's one.
+In this function the default value of the step is 128, so if it is set differently in the function `hyperbolic_patches()`, you have also to change in the first one, so that you can have the correct centering of the patches.

 After you compile the script, all intermediate patches will be saved in the main folder, and will be overwrite if you decide to compile the script multiple times.